An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Experimental Validation

-The graphs in Figure~\ref{fig:IKNNresults} also show the performance variation due to parameter $k$, the number of nearest neighbors used in IKKN.
-The clear tendency is to get lower error rates as $k$ increases.
-There is a general inflection point around $k=40$ where more neighbors provide only a small benefit, and even an increased RMSE beyond this point for two of the best performing methods: \textsf{LSI-40} and \textsf{RES}.
+The graphs in Figure~\ref{fig:IKNNresults} also show performance variation due to parameter $k$, which is the number of nearest neighbors used in IKKN.
+The~clear tendency is to get lower error rates as $k$ increases.
+There is a general inflection point around $k = 40$ where more neighbors provide only a small benefit, and~even an increased RMSE beyond this point for two of the best performing methods: \textsf{LSI-40} and \textsf{RES}.

-Regarding the comparison of CBF/KBF/OBF methods against the CF methods, we observed that only the KBF methods fail to significantly outperform the CF ones in the \emph{Warm System} scenario.
-It is important to note that, in that scenario, our modifications of the IKNN algorithm using \textsf{LSI-40} and \textsf{LCH} do outperform the classical purely collaborative IKNN and remaining CF tested approaches.
-The most notable difference in the results of the \emph{Cold Start} scenario is that all methods exhibit comparatively large variances across the 30 random partitions.
-Although all the IKKN variants manage to surpass all other CF methods, the latter do not produce significant statistical differences among them.
-Out of the IKNN approaches, the only statistically significant difference was observed between the CBF method (\textsf{LSI-40}) and the OBF methods~(\textsf{RES} and \textsf{LCH}).
+Regarding the comparison of CBF/KBF/OBF recommenders against their CF counterparts, we observed that only the KBF recommenders fail to significantly outperform the CF ones in the Warm System scenario.
+It is important to note that, in~that scenario, our modifications of the IKNN algorithm using \textsf{LSI-40} and \textsf{LCH} do outperform the classical purely collaborative IKNN and remaining CF tested approaches.
+The~most notable difference in the results of the Cold Start scenario is that all methods exhibit comparatively large variances across the 30 random partitions.
+Although~all the IKKN variants manage to surpass all other CF recommenders, the~latter do not produce significant statistical differences among them.
+Out of the IKNN approaches, the~only statistically significant difference was observed between the CBF recommender (\textsf{LSI-40}) and the OBF recommenders~(\textsf{RES} and \textsf{LCH}).